 We’ve made a nearly annual tradition out of taking a lazy afternoon trip on the Merrimac Ferry.
 Up until our most recent trip, the point of our trip has mostly been to just take the ferry across the Wisconsin River and back and go to dinner at one of the restaurants near the bridge over Lake Wisconsin in Okee, WI.

-The Merrimac Ferry is free and part of WI Hwy 113.
+The Merrimac Ferry is FREE to ride and part of WI Hwy 113.
 It ferries car, motorcycle, bicycle, and pedestrian traffic between the east and west banks of Lake Wisconsin in Merrimac, WI, 24 hours a day from approximately April 15 to November 15 each year.
 It has a capacity of 12 automobiles.
 Depending on time of day, season, and weather, your wait for the ferry could be just a few minutes or 20+ minutes.
-Snack shops on either bank are easy and inexpensive distractions from the wait.
+The ferry ride itself is about 7 minutes long.

 We love to stop at The Merrimac Scoop for ice cream — it’s become a tradition!
 Other nearby restaurants to eat at are Fish Tales Restaurant and Ferry Xing Bar & Grill.